What Welding Respirator Do You Need for Home Welding?

 - If you weld indoors, even if you use a respirator, you still need sufficient mechanical ventilation.

-- Never weld if you used chlorine-based chemicals in the welding area.
+- Never weld if you used chlorine-based chemicals in the area.
+The arc will form toxic gases if there is chlorine in the air.

 - As with every tool you have, always keep the instructions and papers that came with your respirator.
 If something bad happens, authorities might ask to see if you have them, even if you are a home welder.

-How to clean and store a welding elastomeric respirator?
+How to clean and store a welding respirator?

-It would be best if you cleaned your welding respirator to avoid skin irritations and deterioration of the materials so you can keep it longer.
+It would be best to regularly clean your respirator to avoid skin irritations.
+Cleaning will also prevent material wear.
 Each manufacturer has its own cleaning procedure for each product they make.

 - Remove the filters or cartridges and keep them away.